How to design a round yoke crochet sweater

 The length of the underarm chain is another design decision.
 This area is a great place to build in flexibility.
 The length of the underarm chain is not set.
 According to the Elizabeth Zimmerman method, the underarm chains should be 8% of the bust measurement, but this should be seen as an approximate starting point and not an absolute.

-How deep should my yoke be?
+How deep / long should my yoke be?

 This is dependant on the neckline size and stitch pattern.
 It can be a tricky one to get right.
 I use the armhole depth measurement plus a few cm ease as a starting point for this.